Hoppseoy® RETURN TO BASE

 • Liking: We are more likely to comply with requests from people we like or who seem similar to us.
 Attackers mirror language, reference shared connections, and build rapport deliberately.

-The attacker's goal is not to fool a security expert.
-It's to place a targeted individual in a context where their normal social instincts produce the desired action.
-The defense must change the context, not the person.
+The attacker's goal isn't to fool an expert.
+It's to put you in a situation where your normal instincts produce the wrong response.
+Fixing that means changing the context, not the person.

 Attack Typology